-Click Edit form or Edit newsletter signup to build the content.
+- Click Edit form or Edit newsletter signup to build the content.

-> - For forms, you can add name for your form in the Form name field.
+- For forms, you can add a name for your form in the Form name field.
 The name appears to your visitors when the form opens in a lightbox.
 It's not possible to name newsletter signups or to delete the default "Newsletter Form" title that appears in the lightbox for them.

-> - For forms, you can delete placeholder fields by clicking the trash can icons and click + at the bottom to add new fields.
+- For forms, you can delete placeholder fields by clicking the trash can icons and click + at the bottom to add new fields.
 If you want to require visitors to fill out a field to submit the form, check Required.
 Newsletter signups only have an Email address field.

-> - In the Advanced tab, customize the submit button label, set up a post-submit redirect, or edit the message that appears to visitors after submitting the form.
+- In the Advanced tab, customize the submit button label, set up a post-submit redirect, or edit the message that appears to visitors after submitting the form.
 Use regular text or HTML.

-> - Click Save in the editor, then click Save at the top of the panel to publish all changes.
+- Click Save in the editor, then click Save at the top of the panel to publish all changes.